mbvitoriano/huntJS/README.md

 ## Example

-Here's a gif showing the main functionaliies of the app:
+Here's a gif showing the main functionalities of the app:

 ![Alt Text](example.gif)